Heart attack and acute coronary syndrome

-Prasugrel (Effient) is a newer antiplatelet drug that may be used as an alternative to clopidogrel for select patients with ACS who are undergoing angioplasty.
+Prasugrel (Effient) is a newer antiplatelet drug that may be used as an alternative to clopidogrel for select patients with acute coronary syndrome who are undergoing angioplasty.
 It should not be used by patients who have had a previous stroke or transient ischemic attack.
 Another option for patients is the new antiplatelet drug ticagrelor (Brilinta).
-Ticlopidine (Ticlid) is an older antiplatelet drug that is less commonly used.
-Like clopidogrel, these antiplatelets are taken in combination with aspirin.
+Like clopidogrel, prasugrel and ticagrelor are taken in combination with aspirin.

-If for some reason patients cannot take a second antiplatelet along with aspirin after angioplasty and stenting for longer than 4 to 6 weeks, they should receive a bare metal stent instead of a drug-eluting stent.
+If for some reason patients cannot take a second antiplatelet along with aspirin after angioplasty and stenting, they should receive a bare metal stent instead of a drug-eluting stent.

 - The chest is opened, and the blood is rerouted through a lung-heart machine.